How to Deal With Toxic Family Members Biblically

 You can find Boundaries at your local library or on Amazon here.

-Here’s the advice I gave the reader above:
+Here’s the advice I gave the reader whose story I shared in the introduction to this article:

 I would be careful to be as unemotional, straightforward and polite as possible, to avoid saying anything that could be taken as accusatory, and to just speak out of your concern for the children.

 For example, “We’ve spoken with you several times about how we feel as though you favor the other family over us.
-This has really hurt us and our family, as we want to have a relationship with you too, but it never seems to happen.
+This has really hurt our family, as we want to enjoy a close, healthy relationship with you too, but it never seems to happen.
 Unfortunately, I cannot allow my children to have their hopes up and be so disappointed every time.
-For this reason, we will not be spending as much time with you” etc etc in your own words.
+For this reason, we will not be spending as much time with you…” etc, etc, in your own words.

-Then, if they call, you’re busy or cannot help them out at this time.
+Then, if they call, tell them you’re busy or cannot help them out at this time.

 (Which is true–you are busy… doing anything else other than being mistreated by toxic family members… even if that’s just washing the dishes or playing with the kids.
 That counts as busy.)